paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-10b-fish-restoration-and-management-projects.md

 Pub.
 L. 109–14, § 8(b), amended heading and text of par.
 (4) generally, substituting provisions relating to use of funds for first 9 months of fiscal year 2005 for similar provisions relating to use of funds for fiscal year 2004.

 Subsec. (c).
 Pub.
-L. 109–59, § 10113(4), (5), substituted “Secretary, for each of fiscal years 2006 through 2009, after the distribution, transfer, use and deduction under subsection (b) of this section, and after deducting amounts used for grants under [section 777m of this title](./chapter-10b-fish-restoration-and-management-projects.md#section-777m), shall apportion 57 percent of the balance” for “Secretary of the Interior, after the distribution, transfer, use, and deduction under subsections (a), (b), (c), and (d) of this section, respectively, and after deducting amounts used for grants under [section 777m of this title](./chapter-10b-fish-restoration-and-management-projects.md#section-777m), shall apportion the remainder” and “percent” for “per centum” after “40”, “60”, “1”, and “5”.
+L. 109–59, § 10113(4), (5), substituted “Secretary, for each of fiscal years 2006 through 2009, after the distribution, transfer, use and deduction under subsection (b), and after deducting amounts used for grants under [section 777m of this title](./chapter-10b-fish-restoration-and-management-projects.md#section-777m), shall apportion 57 percent of the balance” for “Secretary of the Interior, after the distribution, transfer, use, and deduction under subsections (a), (b), (c), and (d), respectively, and after deducting amounts used for grants under [section 777m of this title](./chapter-10b-fish-restoration-and-management-projects.md#section-777m), shall apportion the remainder” and “percent” for “per centum” after “40”, “60”, “1”, and “5”.

 Pub.
 L. 109–59, § 10113(1), redesignated subsec. (e) as (c) and struck out former subsec. (c) which obligated amounts for the National Outreach and Communications Program for fiscal years 1999 through 2005.